On straightening for Segal spaces: Cocartesian fibrations of higher categories

 \section{Cocartesian fibrations of higher categories}

-In this section we discuss the higher categorical analogues of cocartesian fibrations, whose fibers are $d$-categories.
+In this section we discuss the higher categorical analogues of cocartesian fibrations whose fibers are given by $d$-categories.
 We will refer to such fibrations as \emph{$d$-cocartesian fibrations}.
-Most importantly, we show (Section \ref{sec:cat of cocart fibs}) that $d$-cocartesian fibrations between $(d+1)$-categories form the domain of a $(d+1)$-cartesian fibration between $(d+2)$-categories $\hcat{Cocart}_{d}\rt \hcat{Cat}_{d+1}$.
+Most importantly, we show (Section \ref{sec:cat of cocart fibs}) that $d$-cocartesian fibrations between \hbox{$(d+1)$}-categories form themselves the domain of a $(d+1)$-cartesian fibration between $(d+2)$-categories $\hcat{Cocart}_{d}\rt \hcat{Cat}_{d+1}$.